CS4850-ASMCyberProject/RedASMSecurity_Cyber_Capstone_Project/Shuffle_Workflow_Main/Shuffle_Nodes_Config/16_TheHive_SQL_Payload_Page.md

-# TheHive SQL Payload Page
+# TheHive SQL Payload Page Script

 ## Purpose
 Python script that adds a page to thehive case showcasing the SQL injection attack, the http protocol, the status code that returned,  and a link displaing the data that leaked.